The Strange Case of Rachel K: Title

-In the short preface of the book, the author explains that The Strange Case of Rachel K is the name of a "Cuban film made in the early 1970's, during Cuba's great revolutionary renaissance" which recounts the story of a real person named Rachel K "a 1930's courtesan found murdered in a hotel room".
+In the short preface of the book, the author explains that The Strange Case of Rachel K is the name of a "Cuban film made in the early 1970's [El extraño caso de Rachel K (1973) directed by Oscar Valdés], during Cuba's great revolutionary renaissance" which recounts the story of a real person named Rachel K "a 1930's courtesan found murdered in a hotel room".
 Although Kushner has not seen the film, she uses this story as the basis of her own interpretation of the event.

 Reception

-The novel received generally positive reviews upon its release.
+The collection received generally positive reviews upon its release.
 A review for the Chicago Tribune points out that "those already sold on Kushner will be eager to read the raw materials of her debut novel" and that it shows "a compelling case for [Kushner's] prose".
 Another review for the Toronto Star says the stories show "a sense of how excitingly intense and weird Kushner can get" and that they give "a seeming prescience [of her later novels] that will only give her fans reason to love her more".